How to lose belly fat

 How belly fat develops

-As you get older, you’ll need less calories to keep your body working well.
-Changes to your hormones during this time mean that you’ll start to lose muscle and gain fat.
-This makes it harder for you keep to a healthy weight, but it’s not impossible.
-In fact, people aged 65 and over are generally healthier than their ancestors and tend to live longer.
+Also, hormonal changes mean you’ll start to lose muscle and gain fat.
+This makes it harder for you keep to a healthy weight - but it’s not impossible.

 Which foods burn belly fat?